Jamakhandi

 Jamakhandi is a city in Bagalkot district in the Indian state of Karnataka.
 It was the capital of the former princely state of Jamkhandi.
-It is located 90 km towards west from District headquarter.
+It is located 90 km towards west from district headquarters.
 It is the first princely state to merge in constituent India based on demand to make Jamkhandi as a district.
 It is a subdivision of the district.
 Mudhol, Bilagi, Rabakavi-Banahatti, Teradal and Jamakhandi taluks come under Jamakhandi subdivision.

 The city is located near to the Krishna river.
-A city with a sense of history and confluence of the Maratha and Kannada cultures.
 It is education hub of the district.
 It was a princely state, the territory included Kundagol taluk of present day Dharwar district.it is the education hub of the district.